 - ¼ cup old fashion oats**

 - 1 tbs peanut flour I use Protein Plus brand

 - ¼ tsp. cinnamon

-- 1-2 packets of stevia (or 2 small scoops of Extract powder)
+- 1-2 packets stevia or 2 small scoops of Extract powder

 - ¼ cup frozen blueberries

 - ¼ cup almond or coconut milk